A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

 \subsection{Stability of the extended Boussinesq models}

-The standard Boussinesq system is not stable in high frequency regime due to the third order derivatives in $\zeta$ that are involved in the model.
-One can see for instance~\cite{BGL17}, where the high frequency instabilities of an improved GN-CH model are studied.
+The high frequency instabilities of an improved GN-CH model are studied in~\cite{BGL17}.
 These instabilities are due to the third order derivative existing in the equation.
 One of the advantages of the eB is its stability in high frequency regime due to the presence of higher order derivatives, namely derivatives of order five in $\zeta$.
 These terms seems to have a stabilizing effect.
-In what follows, we discuss qualitatively the stability of both models~\eqref{eq:eGNLW3dim1} and~\eqref{eq:eGNLW3f5dim1}.
+In what follows, we discuss qualitatively the stability of both models~\eqref{eq:eGNLW3} and~\eqref{eq:eGNLW3f5}.
+Since the parameter $\eps$ do not play a direct role in the stability results and for notational convenience we set $\eps=1$ throughout this section.